AnchorFreePartner/hydra-vpn-demo-windows/README.md

 ```

 Login process requires OAuth Access Token and Authentication Method.
-This example uses Anonymous for demonstration.
+This example uses Anonymous and GitHub for demonstration.

 ```C#
 var loginParam = new LoginParam(